usetania/tania-core/README.md

 ## REST APIs
 **Tania** have REST APIs to easily integrate with any softwares, even you can build a mobile app client for it.
 You can import the JSON file inside Postman directory to [Postman app](https://www.getpostman.com).
-## Roadmap

-We want to share our high-level details of our roadmap, so that others can see our priorities in Tania development.
-You can read our roadmap on [the wiki](https://github.com/Tanibox/tania-core/wiki/Roadmap).

 ## Contributing to Tania